Ever wondered how to make bubble tea? Here is a simple bubble tea recipe that shows how you can make this beverage at home!

 The best kinds of tea to use are those that have a robust flavor, such as black or jasmine tea.
 Because you will water down the tea with milk and ice cubes, you want a strong tasting tea that will retain its flavor.
 I used Numi’s Chinese Breakfast Tea for the recipe, but any strong tea will work.
 Another tea blend I recommend is equal parts Assam and Ceylon tea leaves.

-WHAT KIND OF TAPIOCA PEARLS DO YOU USE?
+WHAT KIND OF TAPIOCA PEARLS DO YOU USE FOR BUBBLE TEA RECIPE?

 I typically use this brand of tapioca pearls, which cooks in about 5 minutes.
 I like that these pearls cook quickly, but the texture could be better.
 (For reference, slower cooking tapioca pearls can take up to an hour to cook.)
 You can find these tapioca pearls in Asian supermarkets or on Amazon.